buer19970329/corticospinal-pain-signature/README.md

 # corticospinal-pain-signature

-This repository contains the code and data accompanying the paper ‘A Corticospinal Signature for Interindividual Pain Sensitivity’.
-It includes all scripts and resources necessary to reproduce the analyses and results presented in the study.

 This repository contains the code accompanying the paper **"A Corticospinal Signature for Interindividual Pain Sensitivity"**.
 It includes all the Jupyter notebooks used for analyses and figure generation in the study.

 ---